pbstojkov/wizz-scraper/README.md

 ## HELP

-If you actually want to try this and are failing for some reasone, don't hesitate to ask me questions about it.
+If you actually want to try this and are failing for any reason, don't hesitate to ask me questions about it.